Legetic/WeatherAPICase/README.md

 ### Using an IDE
 1. Clone repo to directory of choice
-2. Open repo in IDE of choice
+2. Open repo in Java IDE of choice
 3. Run Main.java in the IDE.

 ### No IDE